Decomposition-Coordination Method for Finite Horizon Bandit Problems: Preliminaries

-The paper is organized as follows.
-In Sect.~\ref{Decomposition-coordination_method_for_the_bandit_problem}, we describe the stochastic multi-armed bandit problem, show how it can be framed in the multistage stochastic optimal control formalism, and then adapt the method in~\cite{Carpentier-Chancelier-DeLara-Pacaud:2020} to finally show how this control problem can be treated by decomposition-coordination.
-In Sect.~\ref{sec:deco-algo}, we benchmark \DeCo\ against Thomson Sampling (\Ts) \cite{thompson1933likelihood,NIPS2011_e53a0a29}, Kullback-Leibler upper-confidence bound (\Klucb) \cite{garivier2011kl} and, in the case of two~arms, the exact dynamic programming resolution.
+In~\S\ref{Multistage_stochastic_optimal_control_formulation}, we describe the stochastic multi-armed bandit problem, and show how it can be framed in the multistage stochastic optimal control formalism.
+In~\S\ref{Dynamic_programming_and_arm_decomposition}, we present the arm decompsition method in~\citep{brown2020index,Carpentier-Chancelier-DeLara-Pacaud:2020}, and we show how this control problem can be treated by decomposition-coordination.